ply-ct/ply/docs/topics/quickstart.md

      - x-powered-by

    You're left with just 'content-type', which is the only response header we care about matching.
-When Ply submits a request, for comparison it only captures response headers that appear in expected results.
+When Ply submits a request, for comparison it captures just those response headers that appear in expected results.
 This makes it convenient to exclude unimportant headers.
 1. Save and close the expected results and comparison editors; then re-run get-movies.ply.flow.
 This time it should succeed.

 ## Reference previous results in a downstream step